mulesoft-assets/template-sfdc2sap-product-bidirectional-sync/README.md

 + Locate the properties file `mule.dev.properties`, in src/main/resources
 + Complete all the properties required as per the examples in the section [Properties to be configured](#propertiestobeconfigured)
 + Once that is done, right click on you Anypoint Template project folder
 + Hover you mouse over `"Run as"`
 + Click on  `"Mule Application"`
-In order to make this Anypoint Template run on Mule Studio there are a few extra steps that needs to be made.
+In order to make this Anypoint Template run on Mule Studio there are a few extra steps that need to be made.
 Please check this Documentation Page:

 + [Enabling Your Studio Project for SAP](http://www.mulesoft.org/documentation/display/current/SAP+Connector#SAPConnector-EnablingYourStudioProjectforSAP)

 ### Running on Mule ESB stand alone <a name="runonmuleesbstandalone"/>
 Complete all properties in one of the property files, for example in [mule.prod.properties] (../master/src/main/resources/mule.prod.properties) and run your app with the corresponding environment variable to use it.
 To follow the example, this will be `mule.env=prod`.

 ## Running on CloudHub <a name="runoncloudhub"/>